cloudposse/terraform-aws-cicd/README.md

 ```

-For use-case #1 above, the ``buildspec.yml`` file could look like this
+### Example: GitHub, NodeJS, S3 and EB

-> This is an example to build a Node app
+This is an example to build a Node app, store the build artifact to an S3 bucket, and then deploy it to Elastic Beanstalk running ``Node`` stack

+``buildspec.yml`` file

 ```
 version: 0.2